-Sam our resident Google Ads Management guru gives the benefit of his experience with Google Ads Interface.
-The original article from 2017 has been updated with 2024 insights.
+Our 2017 Google Ads Management guru gave us his experience with Google Ads Interface and Ben has updated the article with 2024 insights.

 By now, most of us in the digital advertising world have been forced to adapt to yet another update to the Google Ads platform (formerly AdWords).
 If you’ve been around for a while, you might even feel like we're entering the realm of AdWords Interface version 5.0.
 And if you’re working in an agency, you’ve probably wished that they’d given us the courtesy of a "Revert to previous version" button like they did back in 2017 when AdWords Express 2.0 came out.